apache/kylin/website/_dev/howto_release.md

 $ mvn -DskipTests -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE} -DskipTests" release:perform
 {% endhighlight %}

-__Cleaning up after a failed release attempt:__
-{% highlight bash %}
-# Make sure that the tag you are about to generate does not already
-# exist (due to a failed release attempt)
-$ git tag

-# If the tag exists, delete it locally and remotely
-$ git tag -d kylin-X.Y.Z
-$ git push origin :refs/tags/kylin-X.Y.Z

-# Remove modified files
-$ mvn release:clean

-# Check whether there are modified files and if so, go back to the
-# original git commit
-$ git status
-$ git reset --hard HEAD
-{% endhighlight %}

 __Close the staged artifacts in the Nexus repository:__

 * Go to [https://repository.apache.org/](https://repository.apache.org/) and login